-In this blog post I want to describe how I use JMockIt not only for stubs& mocks, but for easy generation of code coverage reports while developing.
-JMockIt is my favorite tool for unit testing, because of it's ease of use and the many options you get out of this framework.
+In this blog post I want to describe how I use JMockIt not only for stubs and mocks, but for easy generation of code coverage reports while developing.
+JMockIt is my favorite tool for unit testing, because of it’s ease of use and the many options you get out of this framework.
 Only recently I decided to try the code coverage report that comes with JMockIt.
 I was searching for an easy way to monitor my test coverage while continuing development.
-I didn't want another tool or another VM running a fancy code review tool.
+I didn’t want another tool or another VM running a fancy code review tool.
 I just wanted to see what my current test cases are covering.

 My class & test

 To create code coverage reports with JMockIt you don’t have to go to hours and hours of tool setup before you get something done.
 Just drop these JAR in your classpath and you’re setup to go: